fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 [`Detach`](../../../reference/shards/General/Detach) and [`Spawn`](../../../reference/shards/General/Spawn) schedules a Wire to run on the same Mesh.

-The difference between `Detach` and `Spawn` is that `Detach` schedules the original Wire itself, while `Spawn` schedules clones of the Wire.
+The difference between `Detach` and `Spawn` is that:

+- `Detach` schedules the original Wire itself.

+- `Spawn` schedules clones of the Wire.

 This means that there can only be one instance of the detached Wire running, while you can have many instances of the spawned Wire.

 ![Detach schedules the original Wire.](assets/detach.png)

 ![Spawn schedules clones of the original Wire.](assets/spawn.png)

+### Wait

-`Detach` allows you to pause your current Wire to run the detached Wire by calling the `Wait` shard.
+`Detach` allows you to pause the original Wire to run the detached Wire by calling the [`Wait`](../../../reference/shards/General/Wait/) shard.
 It is useful when you have to pause a Wire's execution to wait for something.
 Use cases would include pausing a program to wait for a file to upload, or waiting for an online transaction to go through.

 ![Detach allows you to pause your current Wire to run the detached Wire by calling Wait.](assets/detach-wait.png)